 Breakup by Species:

-Breakup by Shrimp Size:
+Breakup by Size:

-On the basis of shrimp size, the market has been segregated into 41-50, 51-60, 31-40, >70, 61-70, 26-30, 21-25 and <21.
-Amongst these, shrimp in the size range of 41-50 exhibits a clear dominance as they can be used for the preparation of several dishes including pasta, mixed seafood dishes, tostadas, tacos, etc.
+The size range of 41-50 exhibits a clear dominance in the market as they can be used in the preparation of several dishes including pasta, mixed seafood dishes, tostadas and tacos.

 Key Questions Answered in This Report:

 The global shrimp market reached a volume of 8.12 Million Tons in 2020.

 The changing consumer inclination from high-calorie food items towards a protein-rich diet, including shrimp, represents one of the key factors driving the global shrimp market.